Simon has been the Rector of Middlewich

 currently for the railways.
 He is married to

-Sue and has three children, two
+Sue and has three children and five

 Steve joined St Michael’s Church Choir at the

-age of 7 and 51 years on he is still an active
+age of 7 and 55 years on he is still an active

 Steve has been a member of the PCC since the age of 18 and has been Church Warden before for a 4 year period.